Derived References

 How much changes holding that reference to x across the await point?

 Any code in between await points in a future runs just like normal.
 The trickiness comes when a shared or exclusive reference is held onto across an await point.
 The instruction after each await point is a spot the future can potentially hop right back to, with no stack context!
-So kind of like a closure, the future needs to save the relevant context somewhere so that it can perform this miracle.
+So kind of like a closure, the future needs to hold on to the relevant context somewhere so that it can perform this miracle.

 This is where I think things get weird.
 A reference that in synchronous code looks like it lives for a small 3 line function, all of a sudden is embedded in some huge state machine and could live for a really long time.
 But does the compiler just handle this all super well, can it still analyze the lifetimes?
 Should I not worry about this?